 Question: "What is the Deutero-Isaiah theory?
-Was the Book of Isaiah was written by multiple Isaiahs?"
+Was the Book of Isaiah written by multiple Isaiahs?"

 Answer: Most Bible scholars are in agreement that Isaiah was the sole author of the book that bears his name.
 However, there are those “liberal” scholars who are skeptical about anything that points to supernatural inspiration of the Bible.
 In fact, they go so far as to explain the fulfilled prophecies in these books by re-dating them to after the events occurred!
-The theory of multiple Isaiahs is just another example of those who want to call the Bible as God’s inspired Word into question.
+The theory of multiple Isaiahs is just another example of skepticism from those who want to call into question the Bible as God’s inspired Word.

 This theory of “Deutero-Isaiah” (or second Isaiah) came about near the end of the eighteenth century.
 Supposedly, Isaiah himself wrote only the first 39 chapters, leaving one of his students to write the second part (chapters 40—66).
 This was done allegedly sometime after the Babylonian captivity started (after 586 BC).
 As such, this later date would explain explicit predictions of “Cyrus, King of Persia” in Isaiah 44:28—45:1.